Life imprisonment in New Zealand: Longest minimum periods of imprisonment

 A sentence of life imprisonment without the possibility of parole has been given only once, to Brenton Tarrant for the Christchurch mosque shootings in March 2019.
+Although there was no maximum on non-parole terms, the possibility of sentencing for life without parole had been made explicit in 2010.
 The longest minimum period of imprisonment on a sentence of life imprisonment with possibility of parole is 30 years, currently being served by William Dwane Bell.

 Sentences imposed with a minimum term of imprisonment of 20 years or more or with no possibility of parole include: